 Stay safe and look after your families.

 Our year so far.....

 We have had a super start to the year, learning lots about heroes and villains and then the Stone Age.
 We are now busy learning about our new topic called 'Where does our food come from?.
 During this topic we are reading the Sheep Pig and finding out about food around the world.
 We will also be looking at food security and how we can make a difference to others in our local and global communities.
 It is very exciting!
 To find out more about our learning, select the topic button below.
 For information about our PE days, reading and spellings, please scroll to the bottom of this page.

 Here is a photograph of our classroom ready for the new term:

-P.E days for 3D are Mondays or Tuesdays and Thursdays.
+P.E days for 3D are Mondays and Thursdays.
 Please ensure that your child has the correct P.E kit in school all week so he/she is able to fully take part.

 It is very important to hear your child read on a regular basis, therefore the school asks that an adult hears each child read at least 3 times a week.
 Please make sure if you hear your child read, you record it in their organiser as children will not be able to change their reading book unless an adult has heard them read.
 Your child will also earn team points by reading at least three times each week.

 Whilst reading with your child you could check their understanding further by asking key questions, such as:

 - Can you describe the setting?

 - Can you predict what might happen next?